-A convection oven, as found in the typical residential kitchen, is a gas or electrically heated oven.
+A convection oven, as found in the typical home kitchen, is a gas or electrically heated oven.
 But it’s not a microwave, although SOME microwave ovens feature a convection heating setting.
-These ovens offer many pluses and minuses over conventional models.
-So in this post, we list some of these convection oven advantages and disadvantages over the traditional non convective models.
+These ovens offer many pros and cons over conventional models.
+So in this post, we list some of these convection oven advantages and disadvantages over other means of baking.

 We find convection oven designs in both over-range and in-range models.
-We also find them in countertop toaster ovens, and in both permanent and portable microwave ovens.
+We also find them in counter top toaster ovens, and in both permanent and portable microwave ovens.
 Indeed, convection ovens come in about every size from small portable units to large built-ins.
-They usually have a circulating fan, typically found at the rear of the baking chamber.
-Convection ovens by Kitchenaid, Hamilton Beach, Cuisinart, Bravetti, Black and Decker, Europro, et al. These offer many design perks that make them preferable to conventional ovens at times.
-These units heat the food more uniformly and quickly.
+Most have a fan inside at the rear of the baking chamber.
+Convection ovens by Kitchenaid, Hamilton Beach, Cuisinart, Bravetti, Black and Decker, Whirpool, Europro, et al. These offer many design perks that make them better than conventional ovens at times.
+These units heat the food more evenly and quickly.
 Convection toaster ovens more evenly brown, bake, and cook.
 The same is true of range-based convection ovens also.

 Traditional ovens have no circulating fan.
 So unless they’re very well designed, conventional ovens often create “hot spots” in the food as well as uncooked regions.
 Traditional toaster ovens can sometimes burn the crusts while leaving the middle of the bread practically unbaked.
 The same is true of conventional microwave ovens; particularly if they do not include a rotating carousel.
 However, conventional ovens are often quieter than convection.
 And as mentioned, these have no fan motor to fail or fan blades that get dirty.

 Advantages, Pros, and Benefits of Convection Ovens

 Because of the fan, the heating spreads more evenly around the chamber.
 This means more consistent baking.
 These ovens bake the edge of that cake just as well as its middle.

 You can often get the same cooking amount in foods with lower oven temperature settings.
 This is due to added heat transfers to the food via the fan driven convection air currents.